Types of Genetic Screenings and Diagnostic Testing during Pregnancy

-A blood test is available to women to provide screening for some disorders.
+A genetic blood test is available to women to provide screening for some disorders.
 Screening tests alone are not diagnostic.
 If a blood test finds a possible problem, a prenatal diagnostic test may be recommended to confirm a diagnosis.
 These diagnostic tests include chorionic villus sampling (CVS) or amniocentesis and are used to perform fetal chromosome analysis or microarray analysis of fetal cells.

 Chorionic Villus Sampling (CVS)